Cowell College One, Imagining Justice

 The preferred translation of Aeschylus’ Oresteia (translated by Peter Meineck) is available through Amazon .
 Please order these translations if possible.
 (Other translations are acceptable if you can’t acquire the preferred version.)
 When ordering online, double-check to make sure you are ordering the book, not the audiobook, as they often have the same titles!

-1. Kamo no Chomei, Hojoki A Hermit’s Hut as Metaphor Translated and annotated by Matthew Stavros
+1. Kamo no Chomei, Hojoki: A Buddhist Reflection on Solitude.
+Translated by Matthew Stavros

 If you have any questions about your summer reading that were not resolved by orientation, please email Cowell’s Core Course Coordinator, or the instructor of Cowell 001A, Todd Thorpe.